We Still Hold These Truths: Overview

 Spalding's focus in the book is the United States' "first principles", his belief that those principles have been betrayed by the American Left, and his plan for how conservatives can work to restore the vision of the Founding Fathers.
 Spalding takes the reader through the earliest days of American history to the present, demonstrating these principles were understood by the Founders and shaped the U.S. national identity.

 According to Spalding, the erosion of these principles began with the Progressives of the late 19th and early 20th centuries, who believed in centralization, bureaucracy, relativism and a lack of absolute truths, and who, Spalding writes, sought to undermine the vision of the U.S. Constitution's framers.
 Spalding calls today's liberals "pimps for the new progressivism," inspired by New Dealers and proponents of the Great Society.
 Spalding also writes that recent Republican electoral victories and the successes of the Tea Party demonstrate that Americans still believe in the vision outlined by the Founding Fathers, and that a debate over the Constitution has been given new life everywhere from law schools to the federal government.

 The book's foreword is written by conservative commentator William Bennett, who writes that We Still Hold These Truths "makes a clear and compelling case for America's principles as an enduring source of real, practical guidance for today explaining how we got so far off track, and laying out how to get our nation back on course."

+Hirsch's interpretation of our founding documents—the Declaration of Independence and the Constitution—are strikingly different.
+He finds them to be decidedly liberal.
+There is no question, as Hirsch notes in his book, that both the conservative and liberal ideologies that have run through American history lie in the interpretation of our founding documents.
+However, the words of the Declaration are revolutionary and decidedly liberal.
+The Constitution does not tone them down but rather implements the role of government as set forth in the Declaration—"to secure" the self-evident rights there set forth.
+And since the aspirations of the Founders included in the Declaration were in major ways not honored in our country's inception—slavery was incorporated into our fabric and women remained unequal—because of the exigencies of the time (the need to pull the 13 colonies together) and its mores, it remained for those aspirations to be realized as times and mores changed.
+Those Spalding reviles as having perverted the founder's ideals have in fact given them life.

+Using the words of the Declaration of Independence as a touchstone, Hirsch defines an overarching vision to guide America's future and the corresponding policies on major issues facing America that will lift all Americans up.